Comparative Literature and Society

 The major in Comparative Literature and Society consists of a minimum of 33 points or 11 courses, distributed as follows.
 Courses taken to fulfill the application requirements do not count toward the major.
 Courses fulfilling major requirements must be advanced, discussion-based seminars.
 Language courses in the Beginner I to Intermediate II stream cannot be counted to fulfill any major requirement.
 With the exception of courses taken to satisfy the global core requirement, double counting of courses to the CPLS major and another program or university requirement must be pre-approved by the DUS.

 The senior seminar is taken in the fall semester of the senior year.
 Students explore three areas of contemporary reflection in the field of comparative literature and society.
 Topics change yearly and are aligned with current ICLS research projects.
-Recent examples include: Bandung Humanism; Global Language Justice; Global Racisms; and Digital Humanities.
+Recent examples include Global Racisms, Literary Cultures, Digital Humanities, and Medical Humanities.

-Students who decide to write a thesis will enroll in a year-long course (CPLS UN3995) starting in the Fall of their Senior Year.
+Students who decide to write a thesis will submit a proposal in the spring term of their junior year and enroll in a year-long course (CPLS UN3995) starting in the fall of their senior year.
 This year-long, 3-credit course (1 credit in Fall, 2 credits in Spring) will allow students to receive academic credits for their thesis, and to count the thesis towards completion of their major requirement when necessary (Requirement #10 of the CLS Course Chart).

 Students should consult frequently with the DUS to ensure that their program of study develops in consonance with the intellectual project described in the focus statement that was presented as part of the admissions process.
 The faculty understands that this statement is itself a work in progress, but also that it serves as a useful guide to the student’s academic pursuits and course selection.